Jymit/manager-README/README.md

 ## My schedule

-I currently work in a hybrid fashion with most of that time being remote.
-I generally consider my work hours to be 830am to 530pm, though this can vary depending on meetings.
+I currently work in a hybrid fashion with most of that time in-office.
+I generally consider my work hours to be 8am to 6pm, though this can vary depending on meetings.
 If I am not available during my normal hours for some reason, I will mark it in my Slack status (and on my calendar if I am out for a day or more).

 I will update this readme if a in-office option arises for our team or organisation.